nalyk/slimwp/README.md

 ### Core

-The glue that keeps stuff together in Glued.
+The glue that keeps stuff together in SlimWP.
 To all microservices, core provides:

 - user management
   - authentication (sessions, jwt)